rramname/Remind.ME/README.md

 ## Functional Requirement
  * Develop a system that I can use to create reminders.
  * It should have an ability to create a new user.
- * It should have an ability to create reminders for different things like Birthdays, Anniversaries, Tax Dates etc.
+ * In future. it should have an ability to create reminders for different things like Birthdays, Anniversaries, Tax Dates etc.

 ## Assumptions

 ## Current Limitations
  * There is no UI.
 Swagger UI can be used to push data to the database
+ * There is no actual email being sent.
+ * There are no validations on the data.

 ## Technical Requirements
  * The system should have a database.